awagen/kolibri/README.md

 The UI allows to start batch executions based on templates and watch the process for jobs overall and single batches in particular including resource consumption on the nodes.
 Jobs can also be killed via UI.
-Future iterations will also include result / analysis visualizations.

 Documentation: <https://awagen.github.io/kolibri_archive/kolibri-watch/>